KamalpreetSingh7/Resume/README.md

 # Resume
-My Resume for Web Development.
-A Portfolio Website for Video Editing Niche.
+A Front-end Based Portfolio Website I made in my Final Year of College.